JeppeX/RX1330RHP-cups/README.md

 Zj-58, Zj-80 and other receipt printers
 =======================================
+# THIS REPOSITORY IS WORK IN PROGRESS == NO WORK!!!111
 CUPS filter for cheap thermal receipt printers as Zijiang ZJ-58, XPrinter XP-58, JZ-80 with cutter, Epson TM-T20, and may be any other printers understanding ESC/POS commands.

 Originally it was reverse-engineered filter for Zijiang zj-58 with it's specific PPD,